steveseguin/social_stream/README.md

 You are good to go, but you will need to manually update when needed by recompleting these steps.

+XPI files are currently provided on request or with major updates; XPI file creation hasn't yet been automated.
+(TODO)

 ### To use